» Viewing and Managing Runs

 » Interacting with Runs

-In workspaces where you have write permissions, run pages include controls for interacting with the run at the bottom of the page.
+In workspaces where you have permission to apply runs, run pages include controls for interacting with the run at the bottom of the page.
+(More about permissions.)
 Depending on the state of the run, the following buttons might be available:

 |Confirm & Apply||A plan needs confirmation.|

 |Override & Continue||A soft-mandatory policy failed.
 Requires permission to manage policies for the organization.
 (More about permissions.)|

 |Discard Run||A plan needs confirmation or a soft-mandatory policy failed.|

 |Cancel Run||A plan or apply is currently running.|